Juniper/splitcopy/README.md

 ```
 May  2 04:46:59   /kernel: maxproc limit exceeded by uid 2001, please see tuning(7) and login.conf(5).
 ```
-The script modulates the number of chunks to match the maximum number of simultaneous transfers possible (based on Python version and number of cpus).
+The script modulates the number of chunks to match the number of threads available
 The maximum number of user owned processes that could be created is <= 44

 ## Notes on using SCP

-The version of Python used has a big impact.
-If using < 3.6 the maximum number of simultaneous transfers is 5.
-If using 3.6+ it will allow 5 simultaneous transfers per cpu
+The processing of each file chunk is performed by a dedicated thread
+Each cpu core is allowed up to 5 threads, with a system max of 32 threads used

 Using SCP method will generate the following processes on the remote host:
 - for mgmt session: 1x sshd, 1x cli, 1x mgd, 1x csh